 rules to attract more exhibitors and convention visitors

-(Schaumburg, Illinois) November X, 2022 – As part of an ongoing expansion and modernization program for its annual convention, leaders of the Central States Numismatic Society (CSNS.org) are partnering with Washington University’s Newman Numismatic Portal for a three-day symposium at the 2023 CSNS convention.
-The symposium sessions will also be live-streamed and archived for free access at the NNP website, nnp.wustl.edu.
+(Schaumburg, Illinois) November X, 2022 – As part of an ongoing expansion and modernization program for its annual convention, leaders of the Central States Numismatic Society (CSNS.org) are partnering with Washington University’s Newman Numismatic Portal (NNP) for a three-day symposium at the 2023 CSNS convention.
+The NNP Symposium sessions will be live-streamed and archived for free access at the NNP website, nnp.wustl.edu.

 CSNS leaders have also suspended competitive exhibits for the 2023 convention to pause while examining possible changes to exhibit rules.

-“In my discussions with collectors and show managers, I hear a desire to change exhibiting, but no one is willing to do it because they are afraid of blow back for even suggesting it.
-There is disagreement in the numismatic community about competitive awards with some calling for changes in the exhibition rules and others who want to continue with rules that have been in place for decades,” said CSNS President Mitch Ernst.
+“In my discussions with collectors and show managers, I hear a strong desire to modernize exhibiting.
+However, there is disagreement in the numismatic community about competitive awards with some calling for changes in the exhibition rules and others who want to continue with rules that have been in place for decades,” said CSNS President Mitch Ernst.

-“Well, we have the opportunity now to do something different and do it right,” he stated.
+“We have the opportunity now to do something different and do it right,” he stated.

-“This reassessment of our exhibit area is part of the ongoing decisions, changes, and evaluation we are making to keep CSNS on an upward trajectory.
+“This reassessment of our exhibit area is part of the ongoing decisions, changes, and evaluations we are making to keep CSNS on an upward trajectory.
 We are committed to do the best we can in everything we do.
 It is important to know that every decision we make at CSNS will always be in what we believe is the best long-term interest of Central States and all its members; not necessarily what is best for a particular member, dealer, or club, but what is in the best long-term interest of the Central States Numismatic Society,” emphasized Ernst.

 "What worked in the 1970s doesn’t work today and hasn’t for decades,” stated CSNS Convention Manager Larry Shepherd.